graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 SHOULD use the relevant `4xx` or `5xx` status code.
 This decision SHOULD NOT be based on the contents of a well formed GraphQL request.

-Note: The GraphQL server should not make authorization decisions based on any part of the GraphQL request; these decisions should be made by the resolvers in the GraphQL schema, allowing for a partial response to be generated.
+Note: The server should not make authorization decisions based on any part of the GraphQL request; these decisions should be made by the resolvers in the GraphQL schema, allowing for a partial response to be generated.

 Server URLs which enable GraphQL requests MAY also be used for other purposes, as long as they don't conflict with the server's responsibility to handle